blue-ocean-travella/hratx41-travello/readme.md

 ## Technical Challenges and research that you anticipated

-- Using figma to visialy build out the user interface
+- Using figma to visually build out the user interface
   * Why
   * What
   * How